Telehealth Online Video Therapy is available for all of our services!

 Hi there!
 My name is Keith.

-Helping people find their way through life's challenges and discover greater well-being is my passion as a Social Worker.
-My journey toward this work began with my service in the U.S. Air Force.
-The experiences I had during my time in the military gave me a profound appreciation for the importance of mental and emotional wellness and ultimately inspired me to pursue a career in social work.
-Since 2020, I've been working in the mental health field in a variety of capacities prior to becoming a social worker, and now, CSW-Intern, gaining valuable experience and now working toward my clinical licensure.
-My background includes working with diverse populations in a variety of settings, from hospitals like the VA, where I supported veterans in dialysis, to middle and high schools, where I connected with students navigating the complexities of adolescence.
+Helping people find their way through life’s challenges and discover greater well-being is my passion as a Social Worker.
+My journey began with my service in the U.S. Air Force, where I developed a deep appreciation for the importance of mental and emotional wellness.
+Since 2020, I’ve worked in the mental health field in a variety of settings—from hospitals like the VA, where I supported veterans, to middle and high schools, where I connected with students navigating adolescence.

 Ellen Sapini, MFT-Intern